Apply to the OTD program

 - Applicants who meet the early consideration requirements, but are not admitted during this early admissions process, will still be considered for admission after the regular deadline in January 2024.

 - The status of your application must be "complete" or "verified" by 11:59 p.m.
 ET on January 15.

-- Application must be submitted and complete by 11:59 p.m.
-ET on January 15.
-Please plan ahead to ensure that all materials arrive to WMU before the January 15 deadline.
-Any application missing documents or transcripts as of January 16 will be considered late and will not be reviewed.
+- Make sure ALL official documents and application materials arrive at OTCAS one to two weeks before the January 15 deadline.
+Applications that are not in a "complete" or "verified" status as of January 16 will be considered late and will not be reviewed.

-- You must have a bachelor's degree completed from an accredited institution by June 1 prior to the Summer II start of the OTD program.
+- You must complete a bachelor's degree from an accredited institution by June 1, before the summer II start of the OTD program.

 - BIOS 2110: Human Anatomy

 - PSY 2500: Abnormal Psychology

 - HSV 2250: Lifespan Development

 - STAT 3660: Data Analysis for Biosciences - or

 STAT 1600: Discovery with Data